openstax/cnx-user/README.rst

 4. adjust local.ini as needed, the defaults give you access to a postgresdbase now.
 (Yea security !)

+4.a within the venv so:

+    python runtests.py --config=../../../local.ini --prepopulate=Y

 5. You should be able to successfully